Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 From remote farms, and quaint country cottages to apartments in popular city destinations.

 The site offers a unique opportunity to live life like a local in fascinating places.
+There are less opportunities to stay in tourist hot spots, but a great way to travel for a local feel.

 It’s always best to start with lesser-known places – with less competition.